Benighter/sat-mobile/README.md

 ## 📱 Mobile App Deployment (APK Generation)

-Church Connect Mobile is designed to be deployed as a native Android APK using **Median.co**, providing users with a true mobile app experience while maintaining the flexibility of web technologies.
+SAT Mobile is designed to be deployed as a native Android APK using **Median.co**, providing users with a true mobile app experience while maintaining the flexibility of web technologies.

 ### Deployment Overview